What to Look for When Shopping for Car Insurance: Complete Guide

 Comprehensive Covers theft, weather, fire, vandalism Financed/leased vehicles; high-value cars

-Uninsured/Underinsured Motorist Protects you when the at-fault driver has no insurance All drivers — 1 in 8 drivers is uninsured
+Uninsured/Underinsured Motorist Protects you when the at-fault driver has no insurance All drivers — about 1 in 7 drivers is uninsured

 Personal Injury Protection (PIP) Covers your medical costs, lost wages, and even funeral expenses Especially valuable in no-fault states